malekbenz/malekbenz/_posts/2016-03-01-First-web-api-application-with-ExpressJs.md

 author: Malekbenz
 comments: true
 category: NodeJs
-tags : CSS Javascript NodeJs ExpressJs
+tags : Javascript NodeJs ExpressJs
 ---

-This post is an introduction to build a simple api, we'll only cover  get request,  (post, delete, put will be covered in an other post).
+This post is an introduction to build a simple `WEB API`, we'll only cover  get request,  (post, delete, put will be covered in an other post).

 Express js is great for creating web application and web API.